-What would we do differently?
+What would I do differently?
 I would find a good way to visit also the Caribbean side… just to check!

 Some practical advice:

-- Safety: We felt safe at all time; in more crowded areas, the police was present.
+- Safety: I felt safe at all time; in more crowded areas, the police was present.

-- Accommodation: We booked the “hot spots” in advance, not to rake risks; as we stayed at Easter weekend, was quite difficult to find a place to stay where we didn’t book.
+- Accommodation: I booked the “hot spots” in advance, not to take risks; as I stayed at Easter weekend, was quite difficult to find a place to stay where I didn’t book.

-- Phone and internet: Buy local SIM card on the arrival – you can do it in the inside the airport, while waiting for the luggage, gaining some time.
+- Phone and internet: Buy a local SIM card on the arrival – you can do it inside the airport, while waiting for the luggage, gaining some time.

-- Health care: insect repellent highly recommended; We didn’t try no bottled water, so we advise you to do the same.
+- Health care: insect repellent highly recommended; I didn’t try any bottled water, so I advise you to do the same.